Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Strong lensing models

 \section{Strong lensing models}

-In this section we describe the SL total mass parametrisations of A2390 derived from the imaging and spectroscopic data sets presented in Sect. \ref{Data}.
-We perform our analysis with the newly-developed software \texttt{Gravity.jl} \citep{gravity}, which allows for the reconstruction of the total mass distribution of a galaxy cluster by means of a Bayesian approach; this approach also enables us to robustly compare the different mass parametrisations explored.
-To sample the posterior distribution of the models explored in our work, we employ the non-reversible parallel tempering algorithm \citep{pt, variational, piccioni} implementation included in \texttt{Gravity.jl}.
-We carry the optimizations of the lens models in the simplified image-plane configuration.
-For further details, we refer the reader to \cite{gravity}.
+In this section we describe the SL total mass parametrisations of A2390 derived from the imaging and spectroscopic datasets presented in Sect. \ref{Data}.
+We performed our analysis with the newly developed software \texttt{Gravity.jl} \citep{gravity}, which allows for the reconstruction of the total mass distribution of a galaxy cluster by means of a Bayesian approach.
+This approach also enabled us to robustly compare the different mass parametrisations explored.
+To sample the posterior distribution of the models explored in our work, we employed the non-reversible parallel tempering algorithm \citep{pt, variational, piccioni} implementation included in \texttt{Gravity.jl}.
+We carried out the optimisations of the lens models in the simplified image-plane configuration.
+(For further details, see \cite{gravity}.)

-In this work, we explored 11 total mass models, characterized by the same set of cluster members and multiple images but a different total mass parametrisation.
-We label these total mass models as M1 to M11.
-A more detailed description of the different mass models is deferred to Appendix \ref{appA}.
-In order to quantify the goodness of our lens models, we adopt two main indicators.
-First, we estimate the root mean square (RMS) separation between the observed and model-predicted positions of the multiple images.
+In this work, we explored 11 total mass models characterised by the same set of cluster members and multiple images but a different total mass parametrisation.
+We labelled these total mass models as M1 to M11.
+A more detailed description of the different mass models is presented in Appendix \ref{appA}.
+In order to quantify the goodness of our lens models, we adopted two main indicators.
+First, we estimated the root mean square (RMS) separation between the observed and model-predicted positions of the multiple images.
 The RMS is defined as

 where $\mathbf{\Delta}_i$ is the difference between the observed ($\vec{x}^{\mathrm{obs}}_i$) and predicted ($\vec{x}^{\mathrm{pred}}_i$) position of the $i$-th image, and $N_\mathrm{im}$ is the total number of multiple images considered in the model.